 As the CEO and ultimate rights-holder for SoftCircuits and Black Belt Systems back in the day, I am pleased to make available archives of most of my/our latest Amiga software to the Amiga community.
 These archives include most of the latest releases of our commercial efforts as well as those written for PD and shareware.
 You are free to use, and re-distribute, this software without charge or obligation.
 I would appreciate your linking back to this page, but do not require it.

-My thanks to Jay Siegel, who created some of these archives
+My thanks to Jay Siegel, who created some of these archives for the Amiga Community.

 ADF - Amiga Disk Format archive